 What is Stewardship?

 To steward something is to manage or take care of something.
-The short answer to this post’s question is that stewardship really only benefits the landowner if they want to have a long-term relationship with ginseng.
+The short answer to this post’s question is yes.
+Stewardship benefits the landowner, especially if they want to have a long-term relationship with ginseng.

 The word “relationship” is key to the true meaning of that answer, as you’ll begin to understand when I describe what I consider to be ginseng stewardship, farther down the page.